Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Discussion

-A great fraction of magnetar-driven SESNe are considered to finally generate post-SN close-orbit NS binaries, including an NS with an MS, a helium star or a compact-object companion, if the systems can survive after the SN kicks.
-An NS with a compact-object companion, as well as the binary NS (BNS) systems formed after the second SN of the NS--star systems, are potential progenitors of some galactic systems and gravitational-wave sources in the LIGO and/or LISA bands.
+A fraction of magnetar-driven SESNe are considered to finally generate post-SN close-orbit NS binaries, including an NS with an MS, a helium star or a compact-object companion, if the systems can survive the SN kicks.
+An NS with a compact-object companion, as well as the binary NS (BNS) systems formed after the second SN of the NS--star systems, are potential progenitors of gravitational-wave sources in the LIGO and/or LISA bands.
 We show the fractions of NSs with compact-object companions that can survive and merge within Hubble time in Supplement Section \ref{sup_sec:kick} by considering the effects of natal kicks on binary systems.
-Since FBOT magnetars usually receive small kicks due to their extremely small amount of ejecta, most binary systems would survive and usually have low eccentricities\cite{tauris2015,tauris2017}.
-Only for those binary systems with close orbits of $P_{\rm{orb,i}}\lesssim0.7\,{\rm{d}}$ can more easily merge within Hubble time.
-If the initial helium star mass is $5\lesssim{M}_{\rm{He,i}}\lesssim10\,M_\odot$, there are only a fraction of binary systems, whose initial orbital periods are mostly $P_{\rm{orb,i}}\lesssim1\,{\rm{d}}$, would not be disrupted even for large SN kicks and would finally merge within Hubble time.
-Even though binary systems still exist, they can have some extreme characteristics, e.g., large proper motions and large orbital eccentricities.
-The well-known Hulse–Taylor pulsar\cite{hulse1975} have a binary parameter with the orbital period of $P_{\rm{orb}}=0.323\,{\rm{d}}$ and the eccentricity of $e=0.612$.
+Since FBOT magnetars usually receive small kicks due to their extremely small amount of ejecta, most binary systems would survive and usually have low eccentricities\cite{tauris2015,tauris2017,ViganaGomez2018}.
+Only those binary systems with close orbits of $P_{\rm{orb,i}}\lesssim0.7\,{\rm{d}}$ can more easily merge within Hubble time.
+If the initial helium star mass is $5\lesssim{M}_{\rm{He,i}}\lesssim10\,M_\odot$, there are only a fraction of binary systems, whose initial orbital periods are mostly $P_{\rm{orb,i}}\lesssim1\,{\rm{d}}$, would not be disrupted even for large SN kicks and would finally merge within Hubble time. {Moreover, the second SNe of some galactic BNS systems could originate from these magnetar-driven SESNe.
+For those BNS systems with low eccentricities and pre-SN orbital periods shorter than $\sim10\,{\rm{d}}$ (e.g., ref.\cite{tauris2017}), their second SNe are likely magnetar-driven ultra-stripped SNe (i.e., FBOTs).
+If the second SN of a BNS system is SLSN-I, lGRB, or SN Ic-BL,} even though binary systems still exist after SNe, they can have some extreme characteristics, e.g., large proper motion velocities and large orbital eccentricities.
+The well-known Hulse–Taylor pulsar\cite{hulse1975}, {whose second SN explosion was thought to be a normal SN Ib or Ic\cite{tauris2017}}, has a binary parameter with the orbital period of $P_{\rm{orb}}=0.323\,{\rm{d}}$ and the eccentricity of $e=0.612$.
 A kick of at least $200\,{\rm{km}}\,{\rm{s}}^{-1}$ during the second SN explosion is needed to explain the observed properties of the binary system of the Hulse–Taylor pulsar\cite{tauris2017}, indicating the young NS orbiting with the Hulse–Taylor pulsar might have a helium star progenitor with $M_{\rm{He,i}}\gtrsim6.3\,M_\odot$ (see Supplement Section \ref{sup_sec:hulse_taylor_pulsar} for details) and could be a millisecond magnetar when it was born.
-However, due to the long inspiral of this system, the second-born magnetar could have a present-value rotation period of $\sim700\,{\rm{s}}$, which suggests that it is difficult to observe as a pulsar (see Supplement Section \ref{sup_sec:hulse_taylor_pulsar} for detailed calculations).
-Therefore, the Hulse-Taylor pulsar BNS system could be the aftermath of a historical SLSN, lGRB, or SN Ic-BL in our galaxy.
+However, due to the long inspiral timescale of this system, the second-born magnetar could have a present-value rotation period of $\sim700\,{\rm{s}}$, which suggests that it is difficult to observe as a pulsar (see Supplement Section \ref{sup_sec:hulse_taylor_pulsar} for detailed calculations).
+Therefore, the Hulse-Taylor pulsar BNS system could be the aftermath of a historical SLSN-I, lGRB, or SN Ic-BL in our galaxy, {rather than a normal SN Ib or Ic\cite{tauris2017}.}

 \begin{addendum}